 The baseline, a Zero Score of 100, represents a typical modern building with an energy consumption profile based on data from the 2003 Commercial Building Energy Consumption Survey (CBECS) or the 2001 Residential Energy Consumption Survey (RECS) and normalized by climate, weather, space type, building size, occupancy, and schedule.
 A Zero Score of 0 represents a Zero Net Carbon building.
 All values in between are plotted linearly.
-A building’s current or target Zero Score can be determined by dividing the building’s current or target fossil fuel energy use intensity (FF-EUI) by its baseline FF-EUI.
+A building’s current or target Zero Score can be determined by dividing the building’s current or target energy use intensity (EUI) by its baseline EUI.

 What is shown on the Zero Scale?

-The Zero Scale is intended to help project teams better understand the requirements of a fossil fuel energy reduction target and visualize their relative progress towards achieving Zero Net Carbon.
+The Zero Scale is intended to help project teams better understand the requirements of an energy reduction target and visualize their relative progress towards achieving Zero Net Carbon.
 The scale shows Zero Score values ranging from 100 to zero, with three markers related to the project: BASELINE, TARGET and YOUR BUILDING.

-The BASELINE marker lists the fossil fuel energy use intensity (FF-EUI) and Zero Score for a typical modern building that is normalized by climate, weather, space type, building size, occupancy, and schedule.
+The BASELINE marker lists the energy use intensity (EUI) and Zero Score for a typical modern building that is normalized by climate, weather, space type, building size, occupancy, and schedule.

-The TARGET marker lists the FF-EUI and Zero Score that the project team should attempt to achieve based on the target they entered into the Energy Reduction Target input box.
+The TARGET marker lists the EUI and Zero Score that the project team should attempt to achieve based on the target they entered into the Energy Reduction Target input box.
 TARGET values are calculated based on a linear scaling, or percent reduction, from the BASELINE values.